 One of the reasons I have always driven a manual is that, personally, I find driving an automatic boring; to me, it’s like my hands are resting on the steering wheel, and I’m just staring ahead into space doing nothing, trying to resist nodding off.

 On the flip side, off-roading in a manual can be real work.
 If you get onto a long, technical trail, that requires lots of finesse, it can be bloody exhausting, in fact.
 Off-roading in a manual is not like changing gears on the highway where it all happens by muscle memory in a heartbeat.
-When you’ve got to balance the clutch, throttle, and maintain your driving line all at 100% focus for 30 minutes, an hour, or longer, it can get physically and mentally draining.
+When you’ve got to balance the clutch, the throttle, and maintain your driving line all at 100% focus for 30 minutes, an hour, or longer, it can get physically and mentally draining.

 Technical off-roading in a manual is a learned skill, and it’s work.
 And some people, quite reasonably, simply don’t want to spend their recreational time doing this.
 If that’s your preference, an automatic can make for a bit less energy spent on the actual driving, and more time enjoying the trip.
 More enjoyment to you, if that’s your choice.